konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

 (This work by Konrad Förstner is licensed under a Creative Commons Attribution 4.0 International License.)

+## Motivation and Background

+Dating back to the early 1970s.

+* Possible to deal with large data sets
+* Avoid repetitive work
+* Reproducible
+* Geeky

-## The basic atonomy of a command line call
+## The basic anatonomy of a command line call

 * program name + parameters + attributes

-## The most imporatant tool
+## The most important tool

 * RTFM
 * man